SUNILPOUDELMA/Centralized-repository--Data-lake/README.md

 Dimension Tables: Includes different attributes of customer

-YOUR CAR
+--YOUR CAR
-Your Driving Record
+--Your Driving Record
-How Much You Drive
+--How Much You Drive

-DEMOGRAPHIC FACTORS
+--DEMOGRAPHIC FACTORS
-Where You Live and Park Your Car
+-Where You Live and Park Your Car
-Your Age and Gender
+-Your Age and Gender.

 THE COVERAGES, LIMITS AND DEDUCTIBLES YOU CHOOSE
-The Type of Coverage
+-The Type of Coverage
-Your Limits and Deductibles
+-Your Limits and Deductibles

 3. Load data
-Writes to S3(table directories)
+-Writes to S3(table directories)